robertZaufall/mindmanager_ai/readme.md

 ## LLM systems
-### Azure OpenAI
+### Azure OpenAI / OpenAI
 The solution ist best tested with `Azure OpenAI`.
-Results are prefect for every use case.
-Execution time can take a while.
+Results are perfect for every use case.
+Execution time can be somewhat lengthy.
 ### Gemini Pro
-`Gemini Pro` results are restrictied by 2k tokens by now and therefore truncated.
+`Gemini Pro` results are restrictied by 2k tokens by now and furthermore truncated with 1.0 models.
 Usage is not recommended.
 ### Ollama
-Ollama results are not perfect and dependent on the used model. `Zephyr` brings better results than others eg. `LLama2`. `Mistral` and `Neural-chat` are good as well.
+Ollama results are not perfect and dependent on the used model. `Zephyr` and `Mixtral` are gettin better results than others eg. `LLama2`. `Mistral` and `Neural-chat` are good as well.
+### Anthropic Claude 3
+Anthorpic Claude 3 results are ok.
+The OPUS model is little bit expensive.
+### groq
+groq is sure the fastest LLM by now.
+The results using the `Mixtral` model are ok.
+Payment for API usage is still unclear because there is no way to set a payment method (as of 2024-03-05).

 ## Configuration
 LLM Api relevant information should be stored in environment variables and mapped to the corresponding variables in the `config.py` file.
 Not every parameter is used at the moment (token count, levels deep etc.).